trevp/tripledh/tripledh.md

 protect against RNG failure.
-Ephemeral private keys are generated using a KDF to combine some RNG output with a secret key that was generated at the same time as the identity private key (or - with great care - the identity key itself can be used).
+Ephemeral private keys are generated using a KDF to combine some RNG output with a secret key that was generated at the same time as the identity private key (or - with great care - the identity private key itself can be used).
 Assuming the RNG was secure when the initial data was generated, later ephemeral private keys will be secret even if the RNG becomes predictable (though ephemerals may be reused if the RNG repeats).

 More robustness against ephemeral-key compromise could be achieved by a "QuadrupleDH" which adds `DH(A, B)` into the KDF.
 With this,